 How Much Does an Emergency Room Technician Make?

-According to the job hunting site ZipRecruiter, the current average salary for an Emergency Room Technician is $63,507 a year, but this number can vary greatly depending on location and experience.
+According to ZipRecruiter, the current average salary* for an Emergency Room Technician is $63,507 a year, but this number can vary greatly depending on location and experience.
 Typical annual salaries range from $39,000 (25th percentile) to $81,500 (75th percentile).

-Pay for ER Techs is so similar to that of EMTs, as the Bureau of Labor Statistics groups these two professions together.
-In other words, if an EMT makes a high average salary in a city, chances are an ER Tech will make a similar amount.
+Pay for ER Techs is so similar to that of EMTs that the Bureau of Labor Statistics groups these two professions together.
+In other words, if an EMT makes a high average salary* in a particular city, chances are an ER Tech will make a similar amount.